Photonic integrated circuit: Data and telecommunications

 The primary application for PICs is in the area of fibre-optic communication.
 The arrayed waveguide grating (AWG) which are commonly used as optical (de)multiplexers in wavelength division multiplexed (WDM) fibre-optic communication systems are an example of a photonic integrated circuit.
 Another example in fibre-optic communication systems is the externally modulated laser (EML) which combines a distributed feedback laser diode with an electro-absorption modulator.
-For instance, EFFECT Photonics develops affordable and high-performance optical communications solutions, such as SPF+ optical transceivers, which help meet the demand for bandwidth and faster data transfer.

 The PICs can also increase bandwidth and data transfer speeds by deploying few-modes optical planar waveguides.
 Especially, if modes can be easily converted from conventional single-mode planar waveguides into few-mode waveguides, and selectively excite the desired modes.
 For example, a bidirectional spatial mode slicer and combiner can be used to achieve the desired higher or lower-order modes.
 Its principle of operation depends on cascading stages of V-shape and/ or M-shape graded-index planar waveguides.

 Not only can PICs increase bandwidth and data transfer speeds, they can reduce energy consumption in data centres, which spend a large proportion of energy on cooling servers.
-Compared with solely electronic solutions, PICs generate far less heat and can mitigate the need for cooling, reducing energy consumption.
-For example, QuiX Quantum develops quantum photonic processors which enable quantum photonic computers to operate at room temperature leading to a reduction in size and cost.

 Healthcare and medicine

 Using advanced biosensors and creating more affordable diagnostic biomedical instruments, integrated photonics opens the door to lab-on-a-chip (LOC) technology, cutting waiting times, and taking diagnosis out of laboratories and into the hands of doctors and patients.
-Based on an ultrasensitive photonic biosensor, SurfiX Diagnostics’ diagnostics platform provides a variety of point-of-care tests.
+Based on an ultrasensitive photonic biosensor, SurfiX Diagnostics' diagnostics platform provides a variety of point-of-care tests.
 Similarly, Amazec Photonics has developed a fibre optic sensing technology with photonic chips which enables high-resolution temperature sensing (fractions of 0.1 milliKelvin) without having to inject the temperature sensor within the body.
 This way, medical specialists are able to measure both cardiac output and circulating blood volume from outside the body.
-Another example of optical sensor technology is EFI’s ‘OptiGrip’ device, which offers greater control over tissue feeling for minimal invasive surgery.
+Another example of optical sensor technology is EFI's "OptiGrip" device, which offers greater control over tissue feeling for minimal invasive surgery.